mohas/messagy/README.md

 used in other libraries (jquery uses on/off/trigger in angular we have on/emit/broadcast and so on...)

 ## Applications
-messy can thrive it simple applications:
+messagy can thrive it simple applications:

 * small applications
 * prototyping